Earthquake Barbarian Endgame Build Guide

 If you haven't unlocked the final setup or found the top runes, you can also benefit from these options:

 - Ohm - Gives us a way to cast War Cry without having it on our skill bar.
 For Barbarians, this Rune scales with any additional ranks we have in the skill tree or on gear.
-If this Rune is chosen, Challenging Shout (or anything else) can serve as a replacement active skill.
+If this Rune is chosen, Ground Stomp (or anything else) can serve as a replacement active skill.

 Learn more about Runes and how they work in our dedicated Runewords Overview and Runewords Tier List.